Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE

 is defined as a period, one or two underscores, or one or more dashes.
 A name

 component may not start or end with a separator.

 A tag name must be valid ASCII and may contain lowercase and uppercase letters, digits, underscores, periods and dashes.
 A tag name may not start with a period or a dash and may contain a maximum of 128 characters.

-You can group your images together using names and tags, and then upload them to Share Images via Repositories.
+You can group your images together using names and tags, and then upload them to Share images on Docker Hub.

 For example uses of this command, refer to the examples section below.

 To tag a local image with ID “0e5574283393” into the “fedora” repository with “version1.0”:

 To tag a local image with name “httpd” into the “fedora” repository with “version1.0”: